CBICA/Tutorials/09_ITK-4_LinearAlgebra/code/README.md

-# ITK-1: Segmentation
+# ITK-4: Linear Algebra

-This example shows how to use ITK's registration module.
+This example shows how to use ITK's linear algebra module.

 # Usage